DEFRA/ffc-development-guide/docs/developer-laptop-setup/install-vs-code.md

 ```

 ## Indentation
-VS Code supports multiple indentation settings for each language by upating the `settings.json` file.
+VS Code supports multiple indentation settings for each language by updating the `settings.json` file.

 The below example sets a default indentation to two spaces, but uses four spaces for C# files as per Microsoft standards.